 I hold a Diploma of Yoga Therapy and Advanced Yoga Teacher Training Certificate from Pacific Rim College.
 I am a registered member of The International Association of Yoga Therapists and The Yoga Alliance.
 Additional trainings include: Yoga for Trauma and Addictions, Yoga for Cancer, Yin Yoga, Thai Massage and Ayurveda.
+I am a TCTSY-F (Trauma Center Trauma Sensitive Yoga Facilitator) in training (certification Spring 2018).

 I currently work as a Yoga Therapist and Teacher at The Haven Institute and I have participated in Haven programs since 2010.